 - Learning from experience

-- The approach: we try, and maybe we can
+- The approach: we will try, and we may succeed

 - Examples of difficulties encountered by entrepreneurs

-- Children's ideas for dealing with the difficulties
+- Children raise suggestions for coping with the same difficulties

 - How the entrepreneurs turned the difficulty into an opportunity

 - Why should an entrepreneur know how to speak in public?